 After the ganache is made and has time to set up, the truffles are rolled into small balls and then either dipped in chocolate or rolled in cocoa powder, powdered sugar, or any number of crushed nuts or candies.

 If you're looking for truffle recipes, you've come to the right place!
 We have hundreds of truffle recipes, from classic chocolate truffles to white chocolate varieties to more experimental and modern flavors.

 As mentioned above, truffles are easy to make, but that doesn't make them foolproof.
-There are two very common problems people run into when making truffles: the ganache breaks and the oil separates out, or the chocolate coating cracks when dipping truffles.
+There are two common problems people run into when making truffles: the ganache breaks and the oil separates out, or the chocolate coating cracks when dipping truffles:

-The biggest culprit behind cracked chocolate coating is dipping cold truffles in warm chocolate.
+- The biggest culprit behind cracked chocolate coating is dipping cold truffles in warm chocolate.
 As the truffles come to room temperature, they expand and as a result, the shells often crack.
-The best way to avoid this problem is to let the truffle sit at cool room temperature for 12-24 hours before dipping them.
+The best way to avoid this problem is to let the truffle sit at cool room temperature for 12 to 24 hours before dipping them.
 This causes the truffles to form a "skin" and makes them stable enough to dip without needing to be chilled, and thus, avoids the problem of dipping cold truffles.
-If you end up with cracked truffles despite your best efforts, the cracks can sometimes be disguised with a coating of nuts or sprinkles, or a drizzle of chocolate on top.
+If you end up with cracked truffles despite your best efforts, the cracks can sometimes be disguised with a coating of nuts or sprinkles or a drizzle of chocolate on top.